Ritapossible/rialo-reactive-transactions/README.md

 ## Mini-Rialo Simulator is designed to:

-Teach how Rialo automated interactive transactions works.
+Teach how Rialo automated reactive transactions works.

 Enable safe experimentation with workflows.